Manhattan Community Access Corp. v. Halleck: Opinion of the Court

 Justice Kavanaugh wrote the majority opinion, finding that MNN could not be considered a state actor in how it operates, and as such, was not bound to protect free speech rights as a state actor would be expected.
 The Court stated that the MNN is immune to the First and Fourteenth amendments due to its status as a private company.
 The opinion based its holding on the fact that First and Fourteenth Amendments only apply to “governmental abridgment of speech” and not to “private abridgment of speech”.
 In order for an organization to be seen as governmental, private companies must be a state actor, meaning an organization that exercises “powers traditionally exclusive to the state”, defined from the case Jackson v.
 Metropolitan Edison Co. and the action must have been originally and solely performed by the government (Rendell-Baker v.
 Kohn, Evans v.
 Newton).
-In conclusion, the opinions states that even though the local government of New York City did give a contract for the MNN to operate these public access channels, since they have been operated by private cable companies from earlier times, the action of operating a public access channel does not meet the criteria of the function being originally and solely performed by the government.
+In conclusion, the opinion states that even though the local government of New York City did give a contract for the MNN to operate these public access channels, since they have been operated by private cable companies from earlier times, the action of operating a public access channel does not meet the criteria of the function being originally and solely performed by the government.

 The opinion compares the facts of the case to prior court precedent such as Columbia Broadcasting System, Inc. v.
 Democratic National Committee, Moose Lodge No. 107 v.
 Irvis, and Trustees of Dartmouth College v.
 Woodward for broadcast licenses, liquor licenses, and corporate charters respectively.
 The opinion also stated that even if a private organization creates a public forum for speech, the fact that it is a private company means the First Amendment is not applicable.
 An example the opinion gives is that private organizations such as grocery stores and comedy clubs allow public forums such as bulletin boards or open mic sessions, but only topics that are relevant to these organizations are allowed to be expressed.

 Halleck did not address the constitutionality of New York's regulation of public access television.
-However, an appended footnote in the opinion indicated that some members of the Court have interest in deciding "whether legislatures can constitutionally require cable operators to cede editorial control of the content of some of their channels in an effort to promote a more robust and inclusive public sphere."
+However, an appended footnote in the opinion indicated that some members of the Court had an interest in deciding "whether legislatures can constitutionally require cable operators to cede editorial control of the content of some of their channels in an effort to promote a more robust and inclusive public sphere."